letolabs/the-little-cloud-foundry-book/en/cf.md

 ## What is Cloud Foundry?

+The name "Cloud Foundry" can be used to refer to either the still beta commercial VMware product at cloudfoundry.com or the Cloud Foundry Open Source Project.
+In this book, "Cloud Foundry" will always refer to the open source project, unless otherwise stated.

 Cloud Foundry consists of a large amount of Ruby code along with a small amount of C and Shell scripts that run on top of Ubuntu LTS.
 The C code is used to manage Linux containers at the kernel level using a similar strategy as the